klen/nvim-test/README.md

 - `TestFile` - run all tests in the current file
 - `TestSuite` - run the whole test suite
 - `TestLast` - run the last test
+- `TestInfo` - show an information about the plugin

 ## Setup